High Frobenius pushforwards generate the bounded derived category: Schemes

 \begin{theorem} Let $X$ be a noetherian scheme over a field of prime characteristic $p$.
 Fix a natural number $e> \log_p(\codepth X)$ and a complex $G$ in $\dcat{X}$ with $\hh(G)$ bounded and $\supp_XG=X$.
 As $\perf X$-modules one has

 \end{theorem}

 This statement is vacuous when the codepth of $X$ is infinite.
-However, it seems plausible that this number is finite whenever $X$ is noetherian; as noted before, it is finite for excellent schemes of finite Krull dimension.
+A construction of Hochster, see \cite[Proposition~1]{Hochster:1973}, produces affine noetherian schemes of infinite codepth.
+However, as noted before, codepth is finite for excellent schemes of finite Krull dimension.
 See also \cref{co:finite_codpeth}.

 \begin{proof} By the local-to-global principle \cref{eq:local-global} it suffices to verify that for each $x$ in $X$ the localizing $\perf X$-submodule of $\kinj X$ generated by $(\bfi F ^e_*G)_x$ contains the objects of $\kinj X$ supported at $x$.
 Moreover, since $\hh^i(G)=0$ for $|i|\gg 0$, one gets the first isomorphism below: